7 Best Strat Pickups (2023) That Enhance Tone

 Once we dialed in a bit of overdrive, we got a nice bluesy tone with a tight low end.
 This was particularly true in positions 1 and 2, which also responded well with more distortion, especially for soloing.

-We also noticed that noise or unwanted hum was much less prevalent, which is a fantastic feature to have, particularly in more quiet settings or for recordings.
+We also noticed that noise or unwanted hum was much less prevalent, which is a fantastic feature to have, particularly in quieter settings or for recordings.

-Verdict: The Fender Gen 4 Noiseless vintage white set delivers on its promise of offering an authentic strat tone but without the noise.
+Verdict: The Fender Gen 4 Noiseless vintage white set delivers on its promise, offering an authentic Strat tone without the noise.
 Although they sounded good and had a tight low end and sparkly high end, the mids were a bit too aggressive, particularly on the middle pickup.

 Also Consider